novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-52.md

 At that moment, Kim Ah-young was speechless.

-Lee Hyun-woo's hand had positioned itself above her forehead.
+Lee Hyun-woo's hand had positioned itself above her forehead even once they started walking again.

 "I should have brought an umbrella; your makeup will get ruined."

 Along with his soft low voice.

-"Why am I like this?"
+'Why am I like this?'

 Thump thump, her heart pounded.